Year 2025 Bhutan

 Langchenphu, located in Jomotsangkha Wildlife Sanctuary, experiences a sub-tropical climate characterized by hot, humid summers with heavy rainfall, and cool, dry winters.
 A majority of the population consists of subsistence farmers who rely on livestock, agriculture, and non-wood forest products for their livelihood.
 Currently, Langchenphu faces a severe water shortage, an issue highlighted in various media reports, which impacts agriculture and other sources of the community’s livelihood.

-Assessing the level of debris in the water intake structure
+Assessing the level of debris and maintenance needed in the water supply infrastructure before the intervention